-What Are The Benefits of the Lisboa Card?
+What are the Benefits of the Lisboa Card?

 - Discounts and deals are also available for the nighttime.

 - The fast-track entrances are available in certain destinations in Lisbon.
 National Archaeology Museum, Belém Tower, Ajuda Palace, and Jerónimos Monastery are some of them.
-You can use your card at machines for fast entrance in these places without waiting in line.
+You can use your card at machines for fast entrance to these places without waiting in line.

-- You can visit tens of museums, UNESCO World Heritage Sites and other tourist sights.
+- You can visit tens of museums, UNESCO World Heritage Sites, and other tourist sights.

 - Besides, you’ll also get a complimentary booklet about the city.

-How Much the Lisboa Card is and the Time Limit
+How Much the Lisboa Card is and the Time Limit?

 You have three-period options like 24, 48, and 72 hours.
 You can choose the one that fits your plan the most.
 When the period is over, your card will be deactivated.

-How To Get the Lisbon Card
+How to Get the Lisbon Card

 You can get a Lisboa Card at;